Shifa-sayed/Industrial_Copper_Modeling/README.md

 Conclusion

-The Industrial Copper Modeling project aims to predict the selling price and status in the industrial copper market using machine learning techniques
+The Industrial Copper Modeling project aims to predict the selling price and status in the industrial copper market using machine learning techniques.